-Direct Debit saves you time and effort and payments are guaranteed.
+- Direct Debit is secure, saves you time and effort and payments are guaranteed.

-If you choose to pay by Direct Debit you can get up to 12 months to pay your council tax rather than 10 (available from April to March only).
+- Get up to 12 months to pay your council tax rather than 10 (available from April to March only)

-- Set up a Direct Debit with your bank and payments are made automatically but you stay in control - it can be cancelled at any time
+- Payments are made automatically when setting up a Direct Debit with your bank but you stay in control - it can be cancelled at any time

-- You are protected by the Direct Debit Guarantee - you’ll get a full refund from your bank if an error is made in the payment of your Direct Debit
+- You are protected by the Direct Debit Guarantee - you’ll receive a full refund from your bank if an error is made with payment of your Direct Debit

-Call us on 020 8489 3557 with your council tax account number and your bank details.
+Call us on 020 8489 1000 with your council tax account number and your bank details.
 A letter and bill will be sent confirming that your details have been set up and when your first payment will be collected.
-The letter includes a copy of the Direct Debit guarantee scheme for your records.

 You can also download and complete a Direct Debit Instruction (PDF, 34KB).
 Please send the completed form to: